 Events Pages support up to 350 events per month.

 Folders don't have official page limits, but we recommend a maximum of 10 pages to keep drop-down menus manageable.

 Gallery Pages and Project Pages can display up to 250 images or videos.

 Index Pages have a 100 page limit.
-Pages in the index count toward the overall page limit.
+The Index Page and its sub-pages count toward the overall page limit.

 We recommend adding no more than 60 blocks to a page.
 Pages with too many blocks may load and save slowly.
 There are no block limits by billing plan.

 Legacy Personal plan limits

 If your site is on our older, legacy Personal plan, it has a 20-page limit.
-To learn more about legacy plans, visit What plan am I on?.
+To learn more about legacy plans, visit Legacy billing plans.

 This section explains the pages that count or don't count towards that limit.